jygupt/Containerize-Azure-Cognitive-Bots-and-run-them-as-Microservices/Workshop-CustomerScenario.md

 2) Renew policy
 3) Check policy details

 The company wants to build a solution that is both scalable, fast and extensible so that they can introduce more business specific bots in the near future.
-In conjuction with this, they are also looking for some common services across all their bots as shown below:-
+In conjunction with this, they are also looking for some common services across all their bots as shown below:-

 **Common services across all bots**
 1) Human hand off aka Talk to human